Reference to Another Sheet in Excel

 Now E8 cell is completely dependent on B2 cell, whatever the changes take place in the cell B2 will have a direct effect on E8 cell except cell formatting.

-#2 – Excel Cell Reference in the Same Workbook but from Different Sheet
+Example #2 – Reference in the Same Workbook but from Different Sheet

-Referencing a cell from the same sheet in excel doesn’t need rocket science knowledge and similarly, we referencing from the different worksheet in the same workbook is also as simple as that.
+Referencing a cell from the same sheet in excel doesn’t need rocket science knowledge and similarly, we referencing from the different worksheets in the same workbook is also as simple as that.

 Assume you have sheet names Sheet1 & Sheet2.